maxwelllucasr/cis273/README.md

 and $host (mysql host server).
 This file is untracked and gitignored, so it must be done manually if the user has pulled from our github.

 Some features, like our email registration, only work on our dev site.
-You can log emails to test functionality locally if you'd like.
+You can view emails in /log/debug.log on local development.